Lapoint, Utah

 Lapoint is an unincorporated community in western Uintah County, Utah, United States.
+As a census-designated place, the population was 170 at the 2020 census.

 Description

 The community lies along State Route 121, just inside the Uintah and Ouray Indian Reservation, and west of the city of Vernal (the county seat of Uintah County).
 Deep Creek, a tributary of the Uinta River flow southwest through Lapoint.
 The community's elevation is 5568 ft.
 Although Lapoint is unincorporated, it has a post office, with the ZIP code of 84039.

 Originally named Taft in honor of William Howard Taft, its name was changed to Lapoint since it lies on a southward-jutting spur or "point" of the Uinta Mountains.

 Climate

 According to the Köppen Climate Classification system, Lapoint has a semi-arid climate, abbreviated "BSk" on climate maps.